blipco/startnow-web101-change-calculator/README.md

 ### **EXTRAS**
--- Instead of showing only how dollars were in the change this Change Calculator will show the user how many of each dollar bill should be given to the customer
+-- Instead of showing only how dollars were in the change this Change Calculator will show the user how many of each bill should be given to the customer.

 ### **DEPENDANCIES**